shashankg7/shashankg7.github.io/index.md

 Thanks for visiting.

 I am currently a 1st year PhD student at [IRLab](http://irlab.science.uva.nl) under the supervision of [Prof. Maarten De Rijke](https://staff.fnwi.uva.nl/m.derijke/).
 I am working on Unbiased learning to rank from conversational interactions.
+My research is around addressing questions such as: How can a conversational system learn from past interactions with users so as to inform its future actions?
+What types of presentation bias emerge in a conversational setting and how can we correct for this?

 Previously, I was working as a Data Scientist at Flipkart with the search ranking team working on various query understanding and product ranking problems.